buzden/deptycheck/docs/source/tutorials/index.rst

 Tutorials' authors are fully responsible for the steps the learner gets through.

 Tutorials are meant to be **satisfying**, **reproducible**, rather **simple** and very **concrete** lessons or recipes.
-They should not contain much explanations, they should contain links to :ref:`explanation-index` instead.
+They should not contain much explanations, they should contain links to :any:`../explanation/index` instead.
 You can read more in the `original framework <https://diataxis.fr/tutorials/>`_ about what tutorials are meant to be.

 .. toctree::